← Back to Blog

 Frequently Asked Questions

-Can you really build an app without coding?
+Can you really build a mobile app without coding in 2026?

 What is the best no-code app builder in 2026?

 FlutterFlow is the strongest option for native-quality apps because it generates real Flutter code you can export.
 Adalo suits simpler apps like directories and booking tools.
 Bubble is best for complex web apps with custom logic.
+Glide is fastest for spreadsheet-driven internal tools.
 The right choice depends on what you are building.

-Can no-code apps be published on the App Store?
+Can no-code apps be published on the App Store and Google Play?

 Yes.
 Apps built with FlutterFlow and Adalo can be published directly to the Apple App Store and Google Play Store.
 Bubble apps can be wrapped for native distribution using tools like BeeHive or Natively.
 The review and approval process is the same as any other app.